Guidance

 You might need an international driving permit (IDP) to drive in some countries.
 Find out about driving abroad on holiday.

-For questions about driving in the UK or renewing your UK driving licence, visit the Driver and Vehicle Licensing Agency (DVLA).
+For questions about driving in the UK or renewing your UK driving licence visit the Driver and Vehicle Licensing Agency (DVLA).

 Viewing and sharing your driving licence information

-Get a ‘check code’ online if you need to share your driving licence information for hiring a car abroad.
+Get a ‘check code’ if you need to share your driving licence information for hiring a car abroad.

 Registering births and deaths